 This section provides new users with a set of run-through tasks to familiarise themselves with the Zantiks unit.
-We recommend that users conduct this run through after they have set up the Zantiks unit and familiarised themselves with the Zantiks Control Console (the unit's home page) and the Zanscripts & uploading services functions.
+We recommend that users conduct this run through after they have set up the Zantiks unit and familiarised themselves with the Zantiks Control Console and the Zanscripts & uploading services functions.

 Familiarise yourself with the unit

-- With the AD unit: first insert the testing tank into the recessed area above the screen in the system ensuring it is slotted securely in this area.
+- With the LT and AD units: first insert the testing tank/cage into the recessed area above the screen in the system ensuring it is slotted securely in this area.

-- Click Capture Image to take a still image of the camera’s current view.
+- Capture Image (#9 in image above) will take a still image of the camera’s current view.

-- You can find this image in the Media Directory by going to the home page and clicking the Media Directory link in the bottom left corner of the Administration section.
+- This image can be found in the Media Directory (#5 in image above) on the home page in the bottom left corner of the Administration section.

-- The file named “capture.jpg” located at the top of this page is the image you have just captured.
+- The file will be named “capture.jpg”, located at the top of this page.

-- With the AD unit: You can configure the various inserts inside the tank and take pictures to see the many ways the tank can be set up.
+- With the LT and AD units: You can configure the various inserts inside the tank and take pictures to see the many ways the tank can be set up.

 We recommend that you run through demo scripts, and new scripts, using the supplied 'fake fish'.
 By using these you can check automated stimuli and data collection.
 Once a script with an AUTOREFERENCE() command is 'built' as a service, there will be a time period defined by the SET(AUTOREF_TIMEOUT,#) command, when the unit is collating an auto reference image enabling it to track the model organism.